-Franchise revenues include initial franchise fees, which are non-refundable and recognized as revenue when substantially all services or conditions relating to the initial franchise fee have been performed, which is generally when a franchise partner commences its operations under the RISE brand.
-The services to be performed under our franchise agreements to earn the initial franchise fees comprise of (i) authorizing franchise partners to use the RISE brand and our courseware, and (ii) initial setup services, including assisting with site selection and marketing strategy, training of franchisee management and teachers.
+Franchise revenues includes non-refundable initial franchise fees and the recurring franchise fees from its franchisees.
+The initial franchise services to be performed under the franchise agreements to earn the initial franchise fees comprise of (i) authorizing franchisees to use the RISE brand and our courseware, and (ii) initial setup services, including assisting with site selection and marketing strategy, training of franchisee management and teachers.
 Our franchise agreements do not include guarantees or other forms of financial assistance, refund provisions or options to repurchase franchises from franchisees.
-Initial franchise fees are deferred and recorded as "deferred revenue and customer advances" until these commitments and obligations have been performed, which is upon the franchisee commencing its operations under the RISE brand.
-We also receive recurring franchise fees from our franchise partners, which are based on a fixed percentage of the franchise partner's course fees and proceeds from the sale of related course materials.
-We recognize the recurring franchise fees as franchise revenues as the fees are earned and realized.
+In accordance with the new revenue recognition standard, the initial franchise services are not distinct from the continuing rights offered during the term of the franchise agreement, and will therefore be treated as a single performance obligation.
+As such, beginning in January 2018, initial franchise fees are deferred and recorded as "deferred revenue and customer advances", and are recognized over the franchise term as the performance obligation is satisfied, which is generally five years.
+We also receive recurring franchise fees from its franchisees, which include a fixed percentage of the franchisees' course fees and proceeds from the sale of related course materials.
+The recurring franchise fees are recognized when the underlying performance obligation is fulfilled.